-We installed the flooring before building the Murphy bed as we were unsure of the final build project and did not want to take a chance of exposed concrete floor.
+We installed the flooring before building the Murphy bed as we were unsure of the final build project and did not want to take a chance on an exposed concrete floor.
 It was also much easier floor installation without working around the bed.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

 Mr. DD started by building the basic frame to hold the bed using the build plans from Rockler.
 We also used the hardware kit with the frame for our bed.
 Their build plans gave us the basic frame and we had to improvise the headboard and the sides due to our concave area.

 I originally wanted open shelving and decided it would look best to have closed storage for books, and board games and to cover up the clutter.
 We found 27″ ready-to-assemble cabinets and had to majorly alter the backs due to the angle of the wall.
 Mr. DD used mostly wood from our scrap pile to build the base for cabinet boxes.
 The only wood we purchased was the PureBond plywood for the Murphy bed frame and platform.

 You would never know that one side of the concave wall was longer than the other.
 Now we are ready to prep and paint all the Frankenstein wood and cabinet doors.
 The Murphy bed was the very last thing that needed to be completed to start the rental process.